 A Benchmark – Element7 exceptionally engineered, 3-layer wide-plank, using oak on both the top and bottom layers, uses twice as much oak as a typical two or three-layer engineered board that forgoes the bottom layer of oak.
 It also incorporates a softwood centre core that is made from softwood blocks, with alternating and opposing grain.
 This type of construction is not only more expensive in terms of the raw materials required, but it is also a far more time-consuming manufacturing process when compared to the cheaper variants.

-There is a vast difference between a stain sealed with only one coat of (toxic polyurethane) varnish, typical within the industry, and an Element7 eight coat, colour enhanced, environmentally friendly water-based varnish finish, abraded and cured between each coat, as applied to our Benchmark range.
-Our oiled and wax finishes are similarly better.
+There is a vast difference between a stain sealed with a coat of toxic polyurethane varnish, typical within the industry, and an Element7 eight coat, colour enhanced, environmentally friendly water-based varnish finish, abraded and cured between each coat.
+This is a finish that will last for decades without ever having to be refinished, and is exclusive to Element7.
+Our oiled and wax finishes are similarly superior.
 See finishing

 An Element7 installation guarantees perfection, whereas the installations of many others frequently aim, at best, to hastily achieve an arguably acceptable standard only.
 An Element7 installation is the difference between average and excellent, and therefore takes longer.
 Floors installed by Element7’s accomplished installers are fully guaranteed.
 See installation